 So how do you stay safe?

-• Try to avoid giving out your e-mail address or any other personal details unless it’s absolutely necessary.
-It can sometimes useful to have a `throw away` email address.
+- Try to avoid giving out your e-mail address or any other personal details unless it’s absolutely necessary.
+It can sometimes be useful to have a `throw away` email address.

-• If you believe an email is phishing for your information, verify it by sending an email to the genuine sender (open a new email message and use the email address that you know is genuine), and don’t click on any links.
+- If you believe an email is phishing for your information, verify it by sending an email to the genuine sender (make sure to open a new email message and use the email address that you know is genuine) and don’t click on any links.

-• Adopting DMARC (domain based message authentication reporting and conformance) is also good way to make spoofing more difficult, this should be something that your IT provider or department can help with.
+- Adopting DMARC (domain based message authentication reporting and conformance) is also a good way to make spoofing more difficult, this should be something that your IT provider or department can help with.

 Businesses can subscribe to @actionfraud on Twitter or similar services to keep up to date with the latest scams affecting the business community and you can also help others by reporting fraud and cybercrime through Action Fraud.

-Ian Jenkins is part of Sotic’s Platform and Security Team who work round-the-clock to help protect our clients’ digital presence.
+Ian Jenkins is part of Sotic’s Platform and Security Team who help to protect our clients’ digital presence.
 For more information about how Sotic can help your organisation please contact us on firstname.lastname@example.org.